MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-data-protection.md

 ### General Data Protection Regulation (GDPR)

-The General Data Protection Regulation (GDPR) is the biggest change in data protection laws in Europe since the 1995 introduction of the European Union (EU) Data Protection Directive 95/46/EC.
-For more information about the GDPR regulation, see the [overview page in the Microsoft Trust Center](https://www.microsoft.com/TrustCenter/Privacy/gdpr/default.aspx).
+Azure Data Explorer Dashboards adheres to The General Data Protection Regulation (GDPR) regulations.

-Azure Data Explorer adheres to GDPR regulations.
+For more information about the GDPR regulation, see the [overview page in the Microsoft Trust Center](https://www.microsoft.com/en-us/trust-center/privacy/gdpr-overview).

 ### Data residency and sovereignty